Farm pond owners host some 1.6 million fishing trips by licensed anglers and support fishing valued at $7.5 million.

 All requirements for wildlife and erosion control can be met when adequate areas adjacent to the pond are properly managed.
 One program of importance in both erosion control and wildlife nesting is the seeding of suitable areas to grass or legumes.
 Native warm season grasses such as Switch grass, Indian grass, or Big bluestem, all provide excellent erosion control and wildlife habitat.
 Other wildlife requirements can be met by planting trees and shrubs in the pond area.
 Conifers can be used to provide both winter and escape cover.
 Other medium-sized trees such as mulberry and wild plum provide cover as well as food.
 Shrubs provide many benefits including food production, both escape and winter cover, and provide excellent nesting areas for wildlife species.
 Planting should be carefully planned to provide the maximum amount of edge and cover diversity so wildlife can benefit.

 A Wildlife Management Biologist is located in your area and is available for technical assistance in planning for optimum wildlife habitat in the vicinity of your pond.
-Wildlife seedling packets as well as tree seedlings are available at low cost from the State Nursery to help establish wildlife cover.
-Wildlife habitat development may be cost shared through FSA offices.
+Wildlife habitat development may be cost shared through your county's USDA office.

 1. NESTING COVER (Bluestem, Switch grass, Indian grass, Birdsfoot trefoil,Sweet clover, Alfalfa)